38th Combat Support Wing: Far East Air Forces

+822d Bomb Sq B-26C Invader (Note: Aircraft is Douglas B-26C-35-DT Invader serial 44-35549.)

 The unit was first established at Itami Airfield, Japan as the 38th Bombardment Wing, Light on 10 August 1948 when Far East Air Forces reorganized its units under the "Hobson Plan" wing base reorganization, in which combat groups and all supporting units on a base were assigned to a single wing.
 The 38th Bombardment Group, flying Douglas B-26 Invaders became its operational component.
 The wing assisted in the air defense of Japan and participated in tactical exercises.
 However, President Truman’s reduced 1949 defense budget required reductions in the number of combat units in the Air Force to 48, and the 38th was inactivated on 1 April 1949.